alt-magick/WAV-Editor/README.md

 Edit WAV Files as Spread Sheets

 WAV files are made up of a series of ampliudes from quiet to loud.
 Each sample has a amplitude represented by a numeric value.

 Multiple samples create sound waves that we recognize.

-This program makes a spread sheet file of each sample in a wav.
+This program creates a spread sheet file made up of each sample in a wav.

-To convert a WAV file int CSV type:
+To convert a WAV file into CSV type:

 wav2data.exe file.wav output.csv